franmoga/web-personal/content/home/contact.md

 +++
 # Contact widget.
-widget = "contact"  # Do not modify this line! active = true  # Activate this widget? true/false
+widget = "contact"  # Do not modify this line! active = false  # Activate this widget? true/false

 title = "Contact"
 subtitle = ""

 # Order that this section will appear in.
-weight = 70
+weight = 71

 # Automatically link email and phone?
 autolink = true